 From a gameplay perspective, Core Keeper can lean on the easier side.
 During my playthrough, I was sometimes wishing that we played on hard instead of standard.
 The balance of the game isn't quite like Terraria or Stardew, which force you into specific tool and armour progressions.
 You can go to new zones and farm ores without having to do certain bosses, allowing you to become much more powerful than the boss expects you to be.
 Other than that, the gameplay loop felt wonderful.
 Even as I write this, I want to load another world and play it again right after completing the game.
 Setting up and actively expending the base felt rewarding, upgrading your gear and feeling yourself become stronger felt fun, and stumbling into structures while exploring felt exciting.

-So, was it worth completing?
+So, is it worth completing?

 Core Keeper is almost a perfect game for any completionist.
 Getting every achievement will let you know when you've completed the game, but there are extra things you can do to extend it.
 The one aspect that keeps it from being a perfect completionist game is that there aren't enough achievements.
 That aside, some achievements have unique ways of getting them, which left me skeptical at first, but I came to appreciate in the end.